ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 Here is an example.
 You need to do a logical right shift of the unsigned integer 58 by three bits.
 The integer occupies one byte of memory.

-First, you represent the number in the two's complement:
+First, you represent the number in binary:
 {line-numbers: false}
 ```
 58 = 0011 1010